 Ans: The full form of CIBIL is Credit Information Bureau (India) Limited.
 It is the most dominating out of all the credit information agencies.
 The CIBIL got its certification from the Reserve Bank of India.

 Ans: Maybe.
 Since CIBIL score ranges between 300-900, 600 is considered low when assessing one’s creditworthiness.
-Hence, the approval of a personal loan for such applicants depends completely on the financial institution’s discretion.
+Hence, the approval of a cash loan for such applicants depends completely on the financial institution’s discretion.
 But a CIBIL score above 750 is treated as perfect, and that individual can take a loan at any time.

 Ans: Examples of secured or collateral loans are home loans, car loans, loans against property (LAP), etc. On the other hand, examples of unsecured or signature loans are student loans, wedding loans, loans for house renovations, etc.